Truths of Institutionalization: Past and Present

 The aim is to raise national awareness about the harm of institutions and the impact of the history of institutionalization in order to prevent the use of institutional models and practices today – meaning any place which people who have been labelled as having an intellectual disability are isolated, segregated and/or congregated.
 We want young people with and without a disability to grow a consciousness for the harm that has been done.
 We want them to understand the implications of institutionalizing people who have an intellectual disability as it’s been experienced in the past and continues to be experienced today.

-Canadian Association for Community Living: A national federation of 13 provincial/territorial associations and over 300 local associations working to advance the full inclusion and human rights of people with an intellectual disability and their families.
+Inclusion Canada: A national federation of 13 provincial/territorial associations and over 300 local associations working to advance the full inclusion and human rights of people with an intellectual disability and their families.

 Research: It will begin with a series of focus groups taking place across Manitoba, Ontario and Nova Scotia.
 Community members who are part of the disability movement, including survivors, allies, educators, and organizations are invited to attend these sessions to inform the development of the curriculum modules

 Analysis: With the help of youth advisors, the partners will analyze feedback received from the focus groups.
 A framework will be created to identify the focus of each module and the learning objectives of each lesson.

 Testing the material: Partners will run trials of the modules on a variety of groups.
 Any adjustments required to increase the accessibility of the digital platform and to enhance the learning experience will be made.
 If you are interested in testing out the materials or hosting a trial, please contact Emily Branje by email: firstname.lastname@example.org or by phone: 416-447-4348 ext.
 249.